Tom C. Korologos: Board memberships

-Personal life
+Personal life and death

-Korologos was married to Joy G. Korologos, who died from melanoma in 1997.
+Korologos was married to Joy Goff Korologos, who died from melanoma in 1997.
 The couple had three children, Paula, Ann, and Philip.
 Paula, one of their daughters, is an actress who goes professionally by Paula Cale.
-Korologos remarried to art collector Ann McLaughlin Korologos (1941-2023), who was United States Secretary of Labor in the Ronald Reagan administration and who served on the boards of several major companies.
-Korologos is a professional photographer who showcases at the Ann Korologos Gallery, which was owned by his late wife, in Basalt, Colorado.
+Korologos remarried to art collector Ann McLaughlin Korologos, who was United States Secretary of Labor in the Ronald Reagan administration and who served on the boards of several major companies.
+Korologos was also a professional photographer who showcased his work at his second wife Ann's gallery in Basalt, Colorado.

+Tom C. Korologos died at his home in Washington, D.C., on July 26, 2024, at the age of 91.